Take a hike to enjoy spectacular views at Ecola State Park. Credit: Camille Gullickson

 Ecola Seafood Restaurant & Market (208 N. Spruce St.) has good options for kids as well as adults.
 I loved the halibut and chips, and my son got a hamburger from the children’s menu.

 Public Coast Brewing Co.
 (264 E. Third St.) has a nice, dog-friendly outdoor patio and options that will please the whole family.

 Surfcrest Market & Pizza (3140 S. Hemlock St.), located right near Tolovana Beach State Recreation Site, is a great casual, budget option.
 The pizza was so generously sized that we had plenty of leftovers for lunch the following day, and the salads were very good, too.

-Sea Level Bakery + Coffee (3116 S. Hemlock St.), also near Tolovana Beach State Recreation Site, serves up scrumptious baked-from-scratch goodies and excellent coffee, and is a good place to stop for a pick-me-up while you are exploring Tolovana or nearby Hug Point.
+Sea Level Bakery + Coffee (3116 S. Hemlock St.), is temporarily closed for a remodel, but you’ll want to check to see if it has reopened when you’re in town.
+Also near Tolovana Beach State Recreation Site, this spot serves up scrumptious baked-from-scratch goodies and excellent coffee, and is a good place to stop for a pick-me-up while you are exploring Tolovana or nearby Hug Point.